Asman2010/Calculator-with-GUI/README.md

 2. Use the on-screen buttons to input numbers and perform calculations.
 3. Press the "=" button to evaluate the expression in the input field.
 4. Press the "C" button to clear the input field.

-## Author
-This Program was written by Asman